maidsafe-archive/safe-build-infrastructure/README.md

 * A security group with the necessary ports opened
 * 2 CentOS Linux machines to be used as Docker slaves
-* 1 Windows machine to be used as a slave
+* 2 Windows machines to be used as a slaves
 * 1 CentOS Linux machine to be used as the Jenkins master
 * Provisions all the machines using Ansible